-Our school recognises that children are vulnerable to and capable of abusing their peers.
 We take such abuse as seriously as abuse perpetrated by an adult.
 This includes verbal as well as physical abuse.
-Peer on peer abuse will not be tolerated or passed off as part of "banter" or "growing up".
+Peer on peer/child on child abuse will not be tolerated or passed off as part of "banter" or "growing up".